Information-theoretic multi-time-scale partially observable systems with inspiration from leukemia treatment: Conclusion

-Our future work includes developing theory for time-varying parameters and devising belief-space approximations for computation.
-Risk functionals, such as conditional value-at-risk, which we have studied in \cite{chapman2022tac} \cite{chapman2021toward}, may be useful for making belief-space parametrizations robust to modeling errors.
+We have provided a theoretical foundation that unifies several features of biomedical systems, e.g., multiple time scales, partial observability, and uncertain parameters.
+A future theoretical step is to analyze the performance of the control policy from Theorem \ref{thmpolicy} under the true dynamics \eqref{gensys}, which depend on $\theta$ rather than $\hat{\theta}_t$.
+A shortcoming of Section~\ref{example} is that the partial observability and high dimensionality of the model (which is based on models from \cite{jayachandran2015model} and \cite{jayachandran2014optimal}) preclude the practical application of Theorem \ref{thmpolicy}.
+Indeed, POMDPs are notorious for their numerical complexity, except in special cases such as the linear-quadratic-Gaussian case, which does not apply here.
+Hence, one aim of our ongoing work is the development of methodology with reduced complexity.
+We are collecting leukemia patient data, which can be useful for reducing the parameter space (i.e., use the data to identify the subset of parameters that are common to the patient population, as in, e.g., \cite{jost2020modelfrontiers}).
+Taking inspiration from the framework proposed here, we hope to devise new methods that are resilient to process and measurement noise but also are computationally tractable, which may be facilitated by patient data and domain-specific modeling structure.
 In the long term, we envision a technology that provides optimized doses for the next cycle given the patient's prior doses and measurements.
-During a clinical visit, the patient and her oncologist would see on a computer screen how the predicted trajectories of mature white blood cells and neutrophils re-fit to the patient's data set when a new measurement becomes available.
+During a clinical visit, the patient and her oncologist would see on a computer screen how the predicted trajectories of mature white blood cells and neutrophils refit to the patient's data set when a new measurement becomes available.
 The optimized doses would be compared to the typical doses visually, and then the oncologist would decide which doses to prescribe for the next cycle.
-The technology requires the theoretical foundation that we have developed in this paper to manage the unobservable state, unknown parameters, multiple time scales, and non-linear stochastic dynamics. \begin{ack} M.P.C. is grateful for support provided by the Edward S. Rogers Sr. Department of Electrical and Computer Engineering, University of Toronto. \end{ack}
+The technology may benefit from the theoretical foundation that we have developed here to conceptually unify the unobservable state, unknown parameters, multiple time scales, and nonlinear stochastic dynamics. \begin{ack} M.P.C. appreciates Chuanning Wei, Zhengmin Yang, Zehua Li, and Huizhen Yu for fruitful discussions, and she appreciates support provided by the Edward S. Rogers Sr. Department of Electrical and Computer Engineering, University of Toronto.
+The authors wish to thank two anonymous reviewers for their helpful suggestions. \end{ack}